blackbird71SR/Hello-World/README.md

 PHP: Hypertext Preprocessor is a server-side scripting language designed for Web development, but also used as a general-purpose programming language.
 It was originally created by Rasmus Lerdorf in 1994, the PHP reference implementation is now produced by The PHP Group.

+- [x] **PL/SQL**

+PL/SQL is a procedural language designed specifically to embrace SQL statements within its syntax.
+PL/SQL program units are compiled by the Oracle Database server and stored inside the database.
+And at run-time, both PL/SQL and SQL run within the same server process, bringing optimal efficiency.
+PL/SQL automatically inherits the robustness, security, and portability of the Oracle Database.

 - [x] **PostScript**

 - [x] **PowerShell**